BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

 Event can have parent event.
 For example case:

 * User pushed code to server
-	* After was created note
+	* After push was created note
-	* After push was closed MergeRequest
+	* And was closed MergeRequest
-	* After push was closed Issue
+	* And was closed Issue

 We create events for any actions in system.
 But save parent-child relation.